 4. Use their superpowers of Listening to Understand to resolve conflicts.

-Accelerate development across your entire organization with comprehensive access to active listening content and all our leadership topics and solutions
+Accelerate development across your entire organization with comprehensive access to active listening training content and all our leadership topics and solutions

 Or, we can incorporate it as part of a larger initiative for your organization: